hudecof/ansible_ntp/README.md

 --------------

 For list of role variables see the `defaults/main.yml`.
 These could be changes in host_vars/group_vars settings.
-The OS specific variabels are located in `vars/Debian.yml` and `vars/redHat.yml`.
+The OS specific variables are located in `vars/Debian.yml` and `vars/redHat.yml`.

 Dependencies
 ------------